-Our wild lands and waters are under attack like never before, communities of color and indigenous communities are under constant environmental threat and injustice, the climate crisis is here, and loss of habitat is bringing us closer and closer to life-threatening diseases.
+Our wild lands and waters are under attack like never before, the climate crisis is here, and loss of habitat is bringing us closer and closer to life-threatening diseases.
+Communities of color and indigenous communities are particularly vulnerable to environmental threat and injustice.
 We must step up and meet these challenges now and for future generations.
 Our brand of grassroots advocacy, women’s collaborative leadership, and savvy use of humor makes us uniquely qualified to address these interconnected crises and advocate for lasting change.

 Over three decades, we have gained prominence as an organization taking on the ever-increasing threats to public lands, waters, and climate.
 We are ready to expand our work to a new level of effectiveness and impact.
 To build organizational power means we must strengthen our fundraising and program efforts to:

 - Train and mobilize diverse grassroots advocates across the country